ArtyZe/yolo_segmentation/README.md

 # yolo_segmentation
-the code is to get segmentation image by darknet
+The code is to get segmentation image by darknet

 In the process of my project, I have referenced nithi89/unet_darknet in some points and nithilan has give me many important